 “I do love mortal humor.
 And it has helped you to quit your addiction.
 I feel as though I have already earned my place in this… family.”
-With a puff of black smoke he vanished, leaving only the odor of brimstone behind.
+And with a puff of black smoke he vanished, leaving only the odor of brimstone behind.

 “Anyone else have anything to share?”
 Sandy asked.
 No one answered.
-They stood up in unison and filed wordlessly out of the room.
+In fact, they stood up in unison and filed wordlessly out of the room.
 It reminded Sandy of a funeral procession, only less cheery.
-She looked into her purse and saw only piece of nicotine gum left.
+She looked into her purse and saw only one piece of nicotine gum left.
 She helped herself to it, forgetting to remove the wrapper.

 “It’s going to be a long six weeks.”